hk-mars/mona-lisp/design-reflecting.md

 "out" is more clear and brief than "return".

-## use more "i" word as a free style
+## use more words like "i" to show a free style

 i: (out (+ 1 2 3))